 Alternatively, you can go to the Australian Business and Licence Information Service (ABLIS) designed to assist with the type of licences or government permits your business may need.
 For more details visit ablis.business.gov.au

 No. For information about applying for an ABN visit the Australian Business Register on the Australian Taxation Office website at www.abr.gov.au

 Under no circumstances should you stop paying rent.
 Landlords are obliged to organise any urgent repair, as soon as reasonably possible, after having been notified of the fault or damage.

 If the landlord or agent cannot be contacted or does not carry out urgent repairs within a reasonable time, you can spend up to $1,000 and be reimbursed within 14 days by the landlord/agent.
 Always keep the receipts.

-After the final inspection your landlord or agent should fill out a Claim for refund of bond money form, which you both need to sign and forward to NSW Fair Trading - Renting Services.
+After the final inspection your landlord or agent should fill out a Claim for refund of bond money form, which you both need to sign and forward to NSW Fair Trading - Rental Bonds.
 You should never sign a blank or incomplete form.
 You can get a refund by direct deposit or cheque.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.